Unity-Technologies/Graphics/Packages/com.unity.shadergraph/Documentation~/Blackboard.md

 ## Exposing properties and keywords
 Unity exposes properties and keywords by default.
 This enables write access from scripts, so that you can edit them via the C# API, in addition to the graph.
 Exposed items have a green dot in their label.
 Enable or disable this feature in the **Node Settings** menu.

+If you disable the **Exposed** setting of a property, the property reverts to the default value and no longer uses the custom value you set.

 ## Creating nodes

 Drag a property or keyword from the Blackboard into the graph to create a node of that kind.
 Settings for a node in the graph are identical to those for the related property or keyword in the Blackboard.
 Expand these nodes to use a sub-member of the property value.